 Howard Hughes Medical Institute (HHMI) scientists have identified stem cells in the liver that give rise to functional liver cells.
 The work solves a longstanding mystery about the origin of new cells in the liver, which must constantly be replenished as cells die off, even in a healthy organ.

-“We've solved a very old problem,” says Roel Nusse, an HHMI investigator at Stanford University who led the research.
-“We've shown that like other tissues that need to replace lost cells, the liver has stem cells that both proliferate and give rise to mature cells, even in the absence of injury or disease.”
-Nusse and his colleagues reported their findings August 5, 2015, in the journal Nature.
+“We’ve solved a very old problem,” says Roel Nusse, an HHMI investigator at Stanford University who led the research.
+“We’ve shown that like other tissues that need to replace lost cells, the liver has stem cells that both proliferate and give rise to mature cells, even in the absence of injury or disease.”
+Nusse and his colleagues reported their findings August 5, 2015, in the journal Natureexternal link, opens in a new tab.

 The liver is made up mostly of hepatocytes, highly specialized cells that carry out the organ’s many tasks, including storing vitamins and minerals, removing toxins, and helping regulate fats and sugars in the bloodstream.
 As these cells die off, they are replaced by healthy new hepatocytes.
 The source of those new cells had never been identified, Nusse says.